Molten-Ice/Deep-Learning/README.md

 #### Autoencoder
 Started 25/02/2023
-Want to replicate MNIST wieth a high accuracy using a bottleneck of 10 nodes
+Want to replicate MNIST with a high accuracy using a bottleneck of 10 nodes

+##### V1
 ```
 self.encoder = nn.Sequential(
             nn.Linear(in_features=784,